 To make sure you can safely take hydrochlorothiazide and benazepril, tell your doctor if you have any of these other conditions:

 FDA pregnancy category D. Do not use hydrochlorothiazide and benazepril if you are pregnant.
 Stop using this medication and tell your doctor right away if you become pregnant.
 Hydrochlorothiazide and benazepril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control while taking hydrochlorothiazide and benazepril.

 Hydrochlorothiazide can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using hydrochlorothiazide and benazepril.

 How should I take hydrochlorothiazide and benazepril (Lotensin HCT)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Your doctor may occasionally change your dose to make sure you get the best results.

 Conditions that may cause very low blood pressure include: vomiting, diarrhea, heavy sweating, heart disease, dialysis, a low salt diet, or taking diuretics (water pills).
 Tell your doctor if you have a prolonged illness that causes diarrhea or vomiting.

 Your blood pressure will need to be checked often.
+Your kidney function may also need to be checked.
 Your blood and urine may also be tested if you have been vomiting or are dehydrated.
 Visit your doctor regularly.